Zach Whitecloud: Vegas Golden Knights

 Whitecloud with the Golden Knights in 2024.

 Whitecloud was signed by the Vegas Golden Knights to a three-year, entry-level contract on March 8, 2018.
 He played his first career NHL game on April 5, 2018, against the Edmonton Oilers.
 He finished the game with a team-best plus-3 in 16:42 of ice time in a 4–3 loss to the Oilers.
 Although the Golden Knights qualified for the 2018 Stanley Cup playoffs, Whitecloud was ineligible to be on the roster since he was not on the team's reserve list by the trade deadline.

 While attending the Knights training camp prior to the 2018–19 season, Whitecloud was re-assigned to their American Hockey League affiliate, the Chicago Wolves.

 Late in the 2019–20 season, Whitecloud established himself with Vegas Golden Knights and he and teammate Nick Holden were one of the best duos in the playoffs in terms of defense and possession.
 He was signed to a two-year contract extension on March 22, 2020.

 On October 28, 2021, Whitecloud signed a six-year, $16.5 million contract extension with the Golden Knights.

 The first round of the Golden Knights' 2023 Stanley Cup playoffs was played against the Winnipeg Jets of Whitecloud's home province, with him noting that many in his family had been fans of the team and generally cheered for them when not playing the Golden Knights.
-The Golden Knights reached the 2023 Stanley Cup Finals, with Whitecloud one of two indigenous players in the series, alongside Mohawk defenceman Brandon Montour of the opposing Florida Panthers.
+The Golden Knights reached the 2023 Stanley Cup Final, with Whitecloud one of two indigenous players in the series, alongside Mohawk defenceman Brandon Montour of the opposing Florida Panthers.
 The Golden Knights defeated the Panthers in five games, and Whitecloud hoisted the Stanley Cup for the first time.

+Calgary Flames

+Whitecloud was traded to the Calgary Flames on January 18, 2026, with prospect Abram Wiebe, a conditional 2027 first-round pick, and a conditional 2028 second-round pick, for Rasmus Andersson.